MikolajMielczarek/ip-locator/README.md

 IP Locator is a web application that allows users to retrieve geolocation information based on IP addresses or URLs.
 The application provides visual representation on a map and detailed information about the specified location.

-To see how it works enter here: https://ip-locator-46e071faa7cf.herokuapp.com/

 ## Features

 - **User Location:**